 When I was asked to move a customer’s 2000-odd contacts and 13 gigabytes of mail to Google’s cloud services from his MacOS-based computer, I knew this was going to be more than a challenge.
 To complicate matters, he had been using Outlook as a POP3 client of Google Mail and kept all his folders locally in Outlook 2011.
 From the beginning, I knew this was going to be an undertaking but I have some tips to help you face these particular challenges.

-I’ll never really understand why Microsoft calls it’s hugely popular spreadsheet application Excel.
-Is it that the program helps you become Excellent with numbers?
-I’m not exactly sure, but as the de facto spreadsheet application on the desktop, Excel is in use in most businesses today.
-As a product, it really hasn’t changed to dramatically over the last ten years.
-With a new 2013 release for Windows on the horizon, I wanted to take a look at what’s coming for Excel users and administrators alike.
+As the de facto spreadsheet application on the desktop, As a product, it really hasn’t changed in as many years.
+With a new 2013 release for Windows on the horizon, I wanted to take a look at what we have to look forward to.

-Office on Windows is a Microsoft cash cow.
-When a new version is released, lots of people take notice.
-On October 11, 2012, Microsoft released the 2013 version of the Office group of applications on Windows.
-There are a number applications to look at in the package, but today, I wanted to focus on Outlook.
-The Outlook mail application has existed in a number of incarnations since the early 1990’s when it was included in copies of Microsoft Exchange.
+Outlook 2013.
+The mail application has existed in a number of incarnations since the early 1990’s when it was included in copies of Microsoft Exchange.
 The application has had to contend with a number of major computing shifts while eMail has essentially stayed the same.
 Today, I take a look at what’s new and notable in Outlook 2013.